h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 ### Validation Schemas

-DAI uses the most recent training data as the validation data.
+Driveless AI uses the most recent training data as the validation data.
 Data can be validated by the following validation schemas:

 - **Time split**
   - Single Time